stneric/quota-for-openwebui/README.md

 # Quota Lock - Open WebUI Plugin

-A simple but effective filter plugin for [Open WebUI](https://github.com/open-webui/open-webui) that sets a monthly request limit for each user.
+A simple plugin for [Open WebUI](https://github.com/open-webui/open-webui) that sets a monthly request limit for each user.
+It consists of two parts: a **filter** to enforce the quota and an **action** for users to check their current usage.

 This plugin is ideal for server administrators who share an Open WebUI instance with friends, family, or a small team and want to ensure fair usage or manage costs associated with API-based models.

-## Note:
+### Note:
-This plugin is not suitable for large scale use!
-It uses a <ul>single</ul> JSON file to manage quotas.
+This plugin is not suitable for large-scale use!
+It uses a single JSON file to manage quotas.
+For a scalable implementation, consider using a database.
-For a scalable implementation, either use a DB or (a bit hacky) multiple JSON files named like the user ids.

 ---

 ## Features

+This plugin provides two key functions that work together:

+#### 1. Quota Lock (Filter)

 -   **Per-User Quotas**: Each user's request count is tracked individually.
 -   **Monthly Reset**: Quotas automatically reset at the beginning of each calendar month.